— POST DATE: 2014 —

-During my time as Hollywood Video’s creative director and resident artist, from 1989 to 1994, I created over a hundred hand-painted wall murals – most measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
-The pace was fast and furious and it was a hugely creative time for me.
-We were opening a new store every month and all the murals were hand-painted, so I worked both day and night, painting often until the early hours of the morning.
-Then, after only a short break I would get back in the studio and start all over again.
-It was a prolific experience that helped make me the artist that I am today.
+During my time as Hollywood Video’s creative director and resident artist, from 1989 to 1994, I created over a hundred hand-painted murals – most measuring upwards of ten feet tall and eight, ten, and sometimes 20 feet across.
+The pace was fast and furious, and it was a hugely creative time for me.
+At first, we were opening a new store every month, and all the murals were hand-painted, so I worked both day and night, often painting until the early morning hours.
+Then, after only a short break, I would get back in the studio and start all over again.
+It was a prolific experience that helped make me the artist I am today.

-Originally, all my murals were painted on location on the store walls.
+Initially, I painted my murals on location on the store walls.
 The Three Stooges, Rhett and Scarlett from Gone with the Wind, and Sidney Poitier were hand-painted as one large mural measuring approximately 9′ tall x 22′ wide.
-Not shown here, but also in the mural were Jackie Gleason (To the moon Alice), and Clint Eastwood as Dirty Harry.
-I started this mural during the construction phase of the Lake Oswego store and completed it, along with a few other murals and graphics about a couple of weeks after the store opened for business.
+Not shown here, but Jackie Gleason (“To the moon Alice”) and Clint Eastwood as Dirty Harry were in the mural.
+I started this mural during the construction phase of the Lake Oswego store and completed it, along with a few other murals and graphics, about a couple of weeks after the store opened for business.

-I went on to paint murals in several other locations: Kelso, Washington… Tigard, Beaverton/Hillsdale, and Lake Oswego, Oregon, along with a few other locations before we realized that it was best to set up a studio in and paint the murals on stretched canvas.
+I went on to airbrush murals in several other locations at Kelso, Washington, along with Tigard, Beaverton/Hillsdale, and Lake Oswego, Oregon, along with a few different places before we realized that it was best to set up a studio in and paint the murals on stretched canvas.
 The canvas murals were then installed at the stores rather than painted on location.
 That allowed me to be in the new store for a day or two instead of a month.

-From that point on I created all my murals in the studio as large paintings on canvas.
+I created all my murals in the studio as large paintings on canvas from that point on.

-Over the years I painted many movie stars and celebrities; John Wayne, Elvis, Bogart, Schwarzenegger… If they were hot on the screen they were subject to my art.
+Over the years, I painted many movie stars and celebrities; John Wayne, Elvis, Bogart, Schwarzenegger.
+They were subject to my art if they were hot on the screen.
 One of my all-time favorite movie stars to paint was Marilyn Monroe.
 I must have painted her iconic imagery a dozen times – maybe more.

-Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera and reproduced as photo-murals, which were installed in numerous Hollywood Video locations throughout the United States.
+Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera and reproduced as photo murals and installed in numerous Hollywood Video locations throughout the United States.

-“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural and were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993, Mural Category.
-Both original paintings were displayed together at the Beaverton, Oregon location until it’s closing – at which time I rescued and archived them until 2011.
+“Starring Steve Martin” and “Marilyn Monroe” (below) were created as a diptych/two-piece mural and were awarded first place in the Airbrush Action 7th Annual Airbrush Excellence Competition in 1993, for their Mural Category.
+Both original paintings were displayed together at the Beaverton, Oregon location until its closing – at which time I rescued and archived them until 2011 when a local collector added them to his collection.
 Both murals, along with the “Elvis & John Wayne” mural are currently on display in a private residence, Las Vegas, Nevada.

-My T-Rex mural was featured in an article… “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in Airbrush Magazine vol. 2.3, 1995 and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
+Airbrush Magazine featured my T-Rex mural in an article “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in their vol. 2.3, 1995 edition and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
 (The Extraterrestrial), Eddie Murphy, and the starship Enterprise (below).

-The murals shown here represent only a small sampling from the many I created for the Hollywood Video stores over the five years I was with them.
-I was young then (28-33 years old) and had no shortage of energy.
-I was filled with a passion to paint.
+The murals shown here represent only a tiny sampling from the many I created for the Hollywood Video stores over the five years I was with them.
+But, of course, I was young then (28-33 years old) and had no shortage of creative energy.
+My passion consumed me with painting.
 And that I did, sometimes creating a mural a week, often painting two or three at any given time in my studio.